cdmoro/literature-clock/scripts/TRANSLATING.md

 Generated `.statistics.json` files distinguish `publication_progress` (quotes)
 from `progress` (minutes covered), and include published, draft and total counts.

-A language can be enabled below 100%: add its interface strings, color-control strings, fallback quotes, language selector option and locale mapping as usual.
+Once a language is complete and reviewed, explicitly add its interface strings, color-control strings, fallback quotes, selector option and locale mapping.
 The CSV alone does not register a new language.
 No new language is enabled by these commands.